sav-che/TL-2/Authors/Felippone, Florentino (Florentin) {std. Felipp.}.md

-> [!cite] BHL link: this entry starts at [page 122](https://www.biodiversitylibrary.org/item/103834#page/144/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 122](https://www.biodiversitylibrary.org/page/33259626) of TL-2 Suppl.
 VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Felippone, Florentino \[Florentin\] (1853-1939), Uruguayan physician, chemist and botanist, born 20 Jul 1853 in Paysandú, dir. of the medical faculty at Montevideo and asst. dir. of the Museo de Historia Natural, Montevideo 1922-1937, prof. of chemistry, Univ. of Montevideo. (*Felipp.*).
+Felippone, Florentino \[Florentin\] (1853-1939), Uruguayan physician, chemist and botanist, born 20 Jul 1853 in Paysandú, dir. of the medical faculty at Montevideo and asst. dir. of the Museo de Historia Natural, Montevideo 1922-1937, prof. of chemistry, Univ. of Montevideo.
+**Abbreviated name**: *Felipp.*

 #### Herbarium and types